enoskyeza/practice/README.md

 DOM Manipulation with CSS Classes:

 Create an HTML button and a <div> element.
 Write JavaScript code that toggles a CSS class (e.g., "highlight") on the <div> element when the button is clicked.

+Form Validation:

+Create an HTML form with a text input and a submit button.
+Write JavaScript code that validates whether the input is not empty when the form is submitted.
+If empty, display an error message.